rubycourse/followproject/README.md

 ["targetusername"]
 ```

 When you input the parameters. phantomjs will login to github.
-Then it goes to the targetusername's follower page and follows everyone there.
+Then it goes through every string in test.json's follower page and follows everyone there.
+In this example,targetusername's followers will be followed.
+At the end of the script, it will save the followed usernames in tmptest.json.